 Summary: Take leashes from start line to finish line.

-After the dog has left the start line, pick-up the leash and take it to the designated spot at the finish line.
-This is a very easy job often filled by children.
-However, you should be as invisible as possible to the handler at the start; don’t demand the leash or crowd the dog in anticipation of the removal of the leash.
+After the dog has left the start line, pick up the leash and take it to the designated spot at the finish line.
+Typically, a “reacher-grabber” tool is provided if you prefer not to bend over to pick up the leash.
+This is an easy job.
+However, you should be as invisible as possible to the handler at the start.
+Don’t demand the leash or crowd the dog.
+Be aware if the course sends the dog toward your path, and time your movements to avoid interfering with the dog’s run.

-Summary: Reset bars for height changes and when they are knocked by dogs during a run or straighten the chute after each dog runs through it.
+Summary: Reset bars for height changes and when they are knocked by dogs during a run.
+Help adjust the A-frame height when needed.

 Score Table

-Summary: Transer the information on the scribe sheet to the master score sheet or enter into a computer scoring program
+Summary: Transfer the information on the scribe sheet to a computer scoring program.

-Take the scribe sheet from the Runner, and transfer the information to the master score sheet or enter it into a computer scoring program.
-If using a master score sheet, compute how much (if at all) the dog exceeded course time using a calculator, add up the faults, and determine whether the run qualifies.
+Take the scribe sheet from the sheet runner and transfer the it to the computer scoring program.
+If there is no sheet runner, you’ll collect the score sheets yourself a few at a time.
 At the end of each jump height, determine placements.
 After the judge’s approval, post the score sheets for the exhibitors.
 There are always at least two people at the score table to double-check each other, and there is always at least one experienced score table person to give instructions and answer questions.

 Registration Check-in

-Summary: Check names off a list and/or hand out catalogs.
+Summary: Check names off a list and/or hand out materials.

-If you can help first thing in the morning, you can offer your services at the Registration Table.
-You can check people off on the check-in lists, hand out catalogs or goodies, or help with measure-in (handle paperwork for the measuring judge).
+For larger events, you can offer your services at the registration table.
+You can check people off on the check-in lists, hand out goodies, or help with measure-in (handle paperwork for the measuring judge).